Stanwood, Washington: Education

 Public schools in Stanwood are operated by the Stanwood-Camano School District, which covers the city and neighboring communities, including Camano Island, Lake Ketchum, and Warm Beach.
-The district had an enrollment of approximately 4,554 students in 2014 and has eleven total schools, including one high school, two middle schools, and four elementary schools located in Stanwood.
+The district had an enrollment of approximately 4,554 students in 2014 and has eleven total schools, including one comprehensive high school.
 The old high school, opened in 1971, was replaced in 2021 by a new, three-story building on the existing campus to accommodate the area's growing population.

+The zoned elementary schools in Stanwood, which each take a piece of the city in their attendance zones, are Cedarhome, Stanwood, and Twin City.
+There is a portion of the city that is in an exclave of the attendance zone of Utsalady Elementary School in Camano.
+The city is divided between two zoned middle schools, both in Stanwood: Port Susan and Stanwood Middle.
+The Stanwood-Camano district's sole comprehensive high school is Stanwood High School.
+The district operates alternative middle and high schools (Lincoln Academy and Lincoln Hill High), as well as a homeschool partnership program, Saratoga School, all based in Stanwood.

 Stanwood's nearest post-secondary education institutions are Skagit Valley College, located in Mount Vernon, and Everett Community College, located in northern Everett.
 In 2006, the city offered 480 acre near Interstate 5 to the state government for a potential four-year university campus.
 The university project was eventually awarded to other bids in Everett before being cancelled entirely in 2008.